GemTalk/JadeiteForPharo/README.md

 ## Client setup - Pharo and Jadeite
 ### Make git clones

-- select or create a directory for your git clones.
+- Select or create a directory for your git clones.
 It is recommended, but not required, to define the environment variable $ROWAN_PROJECTS_HOME to refer to this directory.
 - On the client, clone the required projects, or update checkouts to the latest on the correct branch.
 The required projects are:
     * JadeiteForPharo, branch main375
     * RemoteServiceReplication, branch main-v2